mpalash/aliakbarmehta/pages/cv.md

 :   **Small is Beautiful – II**, TAO Art Gallery, Mumbai, IN

 2013
-:   **Beyond the Canvas**, ­Curated by Kalpana Shah and Sapna Kar, TAO Art Gallery, Mumbai, IN
+:   **Beyond the Canvas**, ­curated by Kalpana Shah and Sapna Kar, TAO Art Gallery, Mumbai, IN

 2013
-:   **Tagore Lost and Found**, Curated by Bina Sarkar Ellias, IndiaBulls Art Gallery and Auction House, New Delhi, IN
+:   **Tagore Lost and Found**, curated by Bina Sarkar Ellias, IndiaBulls Art Gallery and Auction House, New Delhi, IN

 2013
 :   **Equilibrium**, TAO Art Gallery, Mumbai, IN